 Today, many AI appliances in retail security use "slip and fall" detection: A machine learning-based technology that instantly detects slip, trip, and fall incidents for timely handling.
 If a store is unmanned or has no personnel around, no one might notice if a customer or employee slips, trips, falls, or faints.
 Without immediate help, this person might suffer from serious injuries or even die, leading to severe liabilities for the respective store.
 Artificial Intelligence Security is no silver bullet.

-Especially the cybersecurity industry is notorious for jumping to methods that are considered panaceas rather than considering the most valuable applications.
+Especially the cybersecurity industry is notorious for jumping to methods considered panaceas rather than considering the most valuable applications.
 This is also true for AI security tools, with some cybersecurity professionals viewing AI security as the silver bullet in threat detection.
 It's vital to note that AI can improve cybersecurity if enterprises understand its limitations.
 As is also the case with AI, an overreliance on anything only burdens the organization with unnecessary risk and should be avoided.

 The future of Artificial Intelligence in Security